PyCQA/baron/docs/advanced.rst

 Sometimes you want to know what are the left most and right most position of a rendered node or part of it.
-It is not a trivial task since you do not know easily the each rendered line's length.
-That's why baron provides two helpers
+It is not a trivial task since you do not know easily each rendered line's length.
+That's why baron provides two helpers:

 * :file:`node_to_bounding_box(fst)`
 * :file:`path_to_bounding_box(fst, path)`